Denver museum to return looted relics to Cambodia after U.S. moves to seize them

 Prosecutors said that Latchford played a key role in selling the four pieces named in Monday’s filing to the Denver Art Museum.

-In a statement to The Post and ICIJ, the Denver Art Museum said it had reached out to Cambodian officials directly after Latchford’s 2019 indictment and that prosecutors taking possession of the four pieces is “the next step in the process to return these artworks to Cambodia.”
+In a statement to The Post and the ICIJ, the Denver Art Museum said it had reached out to Cambodian officials directly after Latchford’s 2019 indictment and that prosecutors taking possession of the four pieces is “the next step in the process to return these artworks to Cambodia.”

-In July, The Post and ICIJ first reached out to the Denver Art Museum about six relics linked to Latchford.
+In July, The Post and the ICIJ first reached out to the Denver Art Museum about six relics linked to Latchford.
 In September, the museum removed the relics from the museum’s collection.

 The Denver Art Museum isn’t the only institution in contact with authorities about Cambodian relics.
-Last month, New York’s Metropolitan Museum of Art met with prosecutors to discuss potentially looted relics within its collection.
-The meeting came just weeks after ICIJ and The Post reported that the Met holds more than a dozen pieces linked to Latchford and his associates.
+In October, New York’s Metropolitan Museum of Art met with prosecutors to discuss potentially looted relics within its collection.
+The meeting came just weeks after the ICIJ and The Post reported that the Met holds more than a dozen pieces linked to Latchford and his associates.

 The four relics being returned from Denver are of enormous cultural value, according to Bradley J. Gordon, one of the lawyers representing Cambodia’s Ministry of Culture.
-One of the items, a prehistoric bronze bell, is believed to belong to a set of 12 bells looted from Prasat Province, north of the capital Phnom Penh.
-The bells are extremely rare, and were believed to have been used to call warriors to battle, according to Gordon.
+One of the items, a prehistoric bronze bell, is believed to belong to a set of 12 bells looted from Prasat province, north of the capital Phnom Penh.
+The bells are extremely rare and were believed to have been used to call warriors to battle, according to Gordon.

 Latchford provided falsified documents for at least some of the relics being returned, according to Monday’s forfeiture case.

-One of them, a goddess of transcendent wisdom called the Prajnaparamita, whose face archaeologists believe was crafted to resemble the wife of the former Khmer king Jayavarman VII, was likely looted from Takeo province in the south of Cambodia, according to Gordon.
+One of them, a goddess of transcendent wisdom called the Prajnaparamita, whose face archaeologists believe was crafted to resemble the wife of the former Khmer King Jayavarman VII, was likely looted from Takeo province in the south of Cambodia, according to Gordon.
 The Pranaparamita was specifically mentioned in the Pandora Papers investigation.
 Latchford gave conflicting documents to the Denver Art Museum about the relic’s ownership history at the time of its acquisition.

 The other relics to be repatriated include the bronze bell, a sandstone sculpture of a standing Surya, the sun god, and a lintel depicting the sleep of the Hindu god Vishnu and birth Brahma.
-Both the lintel and Surya are exceedingly rare relics, and were believed to have been stolen from a temple on Kulen mountain near Siem Reap Province, according to a Cambodian ministry of culture press release.
+Both the lintel and Surya are exceedingly rare relics, and were believed to have been stolen from a temple on Kulen mountain near Siem Reap province, according to a Cambodian Ministry of Culture news release.
 In their recent filing, prosecutors say that Latchford sold the Prajnaparamita statue to the Denver Art Museum for $358,000.

-The Department of Justice declined to comment on the case.
+The Justice Department declined to comment on the case.

 “We continue to gather extensive evidence of the looting of our treasures, and improper possession of them by others,” Sackona said.
-“We encourage museums and private collectors with Khmer cultural properties to reach out to the Ministry to share provenance documentation and to move towards voluntary repatriation of our Cambodian treasures.”
+“We encourage museums and private collectors with Khmer cultural properties to reach out to the ministry to share provenance documentation and to move toward voluntary repatriation of our Cambodian treasures.”

 Politzer and Woodman are reporters with the International Consortium of Investigative Journalists.
 The Post’s Peter Whoriskey contributed to this story.